milanstuermer/milanstuermer.github.io/_publications/2023-01-01-inheriting-cosmopolitics.md

 ---
-title: "Inheriting Cosmopolitics: Pericles, Whitehead, Stengers"
+title: 'Inheriting Cosmopolitics: Pericles, Whitehead, Stengers'
 collection: publications
-category: manuscript
+category: manuscripts
 permalink: /publication/2023-01-01-inheriting-cosmopolitics
 excerpt: 'In this paper, we argue that argue that Pericles' famous funeral oration provides the structure for Whitehead's cosmology, and, ultimately, Stengers' cosmopolitics '
 date: 2023-01-01